spardoel/Sign-language-recognition/Posts/2022-09-10_Sign_language_interpreter_blog_5.md

 # Wrap up

 Running the feature extraction took about 20 minutes for 15 labels and 282 videos.
-After the feature extraction the features and masks were saved so that this step can be skipped in the future.
+After the feature extraction, the features and masks were saved so that this step can be skipped in the future.

-With the features ready, the next step will be creating the recurrent neural network model and training it.
+With the features ready, the next step is creating the recurrent neural network model and training it.